Skip to content

 bun install --global @bunito/cli

-Install the core package in your project:
+Install the core package and CLI in your project:

 bash